venicegeo/pz-docs/documents/devguide/index.md

         }
     }

 The `dataId` field is the unique ID for this dataset.
 The `dataType` field describes all information required for describing the type of file, format, and location of the data.
 The `spatialMetadata` will include information such as Bounding Box and Coordinate Reference System.
 The `metadata` field will contain other metadata information such as `contact` or `classification`.

-## Accessing Data
+### Accessing Data

 Currently, there are two ways to get data out of Piazza.
 The first is retrieving the raw file that was initially ingested.
 The second is to get a live GeoServer deployment of the ingested data.

-# File Access
+## File Access

 This will simply retrieve the file for a Resource item.
 The Gateway API Endpoint is:

     /data/file/{dataId}

 The response for this request will be the actual bytes of the file.

+## Deployments

-# GeoServer Deployments
+### GeoServer Deployments

 A better way to Access data, instead of accessing the raw file, is to have Piazza stand up a GeoServer service that can be used to access vector data as Web Feature Services (WFS) or raster data as Web Coverage Services (WCS).
 This is handled by POSTing to the `/deployment` Gateway API endpoint.

     POST /deployment